 OpenSSH server installation instructions on other Windows OS

-OpenSSH version of Windows is available, so download and set it up.
+The Windows version of OpenSSH is now available, so download and set it up.

-Download the file from the following page: For 32-bit OS, download "OpenSSH-Win32.zip" for 32-bit OS or "OpenSSH-Win64.zip" for 32-bit OS.
-You can use the latest versions, but at the moment they are all Beta versions.
+Download the file from the following pages: Download "OpenSSH-Win32.zip" for 32-bit OS and "OpenSSH-Win64.zip" for 32-bit OS.
+You can use the latest version, but at the moment they are all Beta versions.

 Log in to the server and place the downloaded and deployed files on the server.
-The location is anywhere, but this time we have created a "C:\OpenSSH" folder and placed it there.
+It doesn't matter where it is, but this time I created a "C:\OpenSSH" folder and placed it there.

 Register environment variables to make OpenSSH easier to work with.
-As described in Windows Server 2012 R2, the instructions are tailored to the os version.
+This section is described in Windows Server 2012 R2, but the steps should be tailored to the OS version.

 Select Advanced System Settings.

-Navigate to the OpenSSH folder with the cd command and type .\install-sshd.ps1 to run it.
+Use the cd command to navigate to the OpenSSH folder and type .\install-sshd.ps1 to run it.

-You can verify that the OpenSSH-related service has been configured.
+You can verify that openSSH-related services have been configured.

-You can now set up in much the same way that you installed OpenSSH on Windows 10.
-Next time, I'd like to actually set up SFTP and send and receive files.
+You now have the setup almost the same as you installed OpenSSH in Windows 10.
+Next time, I would like to actually set sftp and send and receive files.